unpoly/unpoly/README.md

 - Bower
 - Rubygems (as the `upjs-rails` gem)

-To make a new Release, start with the gem:
+To make a new release:

 - Edit `lib/upjs/rails/version.rb` and bump the version number.
 Use [semantic versioning](http://semver.org/).
 - Commit and push the version bump
+- From the project root, type `rake assets:compile`.
+This will output minified JS and CSS files to the `dist` folder.
+- Commit and push the generated files
 - From the project root, type `rake release`.
 This will publish a new gem version to Rubygems.org.
   It will also push a tag for this version, which Bower requires for its own versioning scheme.

-Now make the release for manual download and bower:

-- From the project root, type `rake assets:compile`
-- This will output minified JS and CSS files to the `dist` folder
-- Commit and push the generated files
+Always run `rake assets:compile` before `rake release` so the git tag points to the correct commit (required for Bower versioning).